DonGuillotine/merkle-airdrop/README.md

 - **Hardhat** for development and testing
 - **ethers.js** for interacting with Ethereum
 - **Merkle.js** for generating the Merkle tree
-- **Sepolia Testnet** for deploying the ERC20 token and airdrop contract
+- **Lisk Sepolia Testnet** for deploying the ERC20 token and airdrop contract
-- **Metamask** with Sepolia Testnet configured and test ETH for gas fees
+- **Metamask** with Lisk Sepolia Testnet configured and test ETH for gas fees
 - **BoredApeYachtClub NFT contract** address: `0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d`

 ## Setup